Nureni82/Course-Syllabus/BIT115/Syllabi.md

 ## Withdrawals
 If you decide to drop, it is your responsibility to turn in a withdrawal to Enrollment Services.
 Do not assume that you will be dropped automatically.
 Please see the instructional calendar on the college website.

-## Missed/Late Work
+## Late Assignments Policy
-**To encourage you to work regularly, late exercises, assignments, discussion posts, and group activities will automatically lose 5% per day, and up to 25% reduction in their total points.** If you miss a graded activity due to a genuine absence, you must contact the instructor during the first-class period of your return to arrange to complete the work and have it graded.
-Do not expect the instructor to contact you regarding missed work.
+Each student receives two 48-hour *late work* tokens that can be used only on exercises and assignments, throughout the quarter.
+After you have used your tokens, **any late Labs, assignments, discussion posts, and group activities will automatically lose 5% per day, and up to 25% reduction in their total points.** If you miss a graded activity due to a genuine absence, you must contact me during the first-class period of your return to arrange to complete the work and have it graded.
+Do not expect me to contact you regarding missed work.
 Any missed work that remains ungraded at the last day of the semester will receive a zero, regardless of whether the absence was excused.

 ## Academic Honesty
 Cascadia College regards acts of academic dishonesty, including such activities as plagiarism, cheating and/or violations of integrity in information technology, as very serious offenses.
 Academic honesty violations include, but are not limited to, copying homework, quiz and/or exam problems, and placing your name on a group project when you did not actively participate.
 If cheating, plagiarism, or other forms of academic honesty violations are discovered in student’s work, that exercise/lab/assignment will be awarded a zero grade.
 If the trends continue in more than three graded assignments, the student will be awarded a 0.0 as the final grade for the class.